 We appreciate your comments in sufficient discussion on the collection and characteristics of the GPS data.
 We made the following modifications:

 Accuracy of the Data: The dataset has been pre-processed for quality control, with accuracy assessed by the data provider and indicated by a forensic identifier field.
-For our study, we filtered to retain only the High Frequency records.
+For our study, we filtered to retain only the High Frequency records, where the GPS errors are no more than 35 meters (Gravy Analytics 2023).
 We have added a detailed description of this process, noting that using unprocessed data may impact the accuracy and generalizability of the identified mobility patterns.
 In Section 3.2.1 (Mobile Device GPS Data), we have rewritten the corresponding paragraph.
 Please find the revision below and in the manuscript.

 The dataset is pre-processed for quality control, with accuracy indicated by a forensic identifier field, which measures GPS positioning errors caused by factors like spoofed locations, IP address-derived signals, and abnormal signal density (Xu et al. 2022, Gravy Analytics 2023).
 For this study, we included only records classified as High Accuracy by Gravy, where GPS positioning errors do not exceed 35 meters.
 While lower accuracy data may be useful for broader neighborhood analyses or overall trend identification, it is not suitable for pinpointing specific customer visits to particular locations (Gravy Analytics 2023).
 This pre-analysis filtering minimizes positioning errors, ensuring more reliable results.
 (However, inherent limitations in this GPS-based approach still affect results accuracy and generalizability, as discussed later.)